 In the Medical Humanities, Health, and Culture minor, students explore health and health care practices through multiple disciplines, including literature, theology, history, and philosophy, as well as natural and social sciences.
-From each vantage, humanistic and cultural approaches to medicine and the body are emphasized.
-The minor, rigorously interdisciplinary in its approach, draws on Boston College’s commitment to social justice, ethics, and care for the whole person.
-This is a useful program for students interested in careers in medicine, health care policy or law, psychology, public or global health, social work, patient advocacy, or medical journalism.
+From each vantage, humanistic and cultural approaches to health and the body are emphasized.
+The minor, interdisciplinary in its approach, draws on Boston College’s commitment to social justice, ethics, and care for the whole person.
+This is a useful program for students interested in careers in medicine, health care policy or law, psychology, public or global health, social work, patient advocacy, or health journalism.
 It is also helpful for students interested in exploring historical, narrative and cultural contexts for current (and at times competing) ideas about illness, the body, and representation.

-Working with advisors, students will choose electives from at least three different departments.
+Students choose electives from at least three different departments.
 The following thematic clusters will help students to plan a path through the minor:

 - Global/Public Health